corneliusweig/kubernetes-lxd/README-k3s.md

    ```
    @ systemctl edit --force --full k3s.service
    ```
-   and paste the the content of the [`k3s` unit file](https://github.com/rancher/k3s/blob/master/k3s.service) Finally, enable the unit with
+   and paste the the content of the [`k3s` unit file](https://github.com/rancher/k3s/blob/master/k3s.service) and remove the `EnvironmentFile` line.
+   Finally, enable the unit with
    ```
    @ systemctl enable k3s